appsparkler/hfn-ui/README.md

 # SETTING UP A ROUTE

 1. Create the screen component
+1. Create the slice (reducer, actions and name).
+1. Create the route.
-2. Connect it to Redux store with `mapStateToProps` and `mapDispatchToProps`.
+1. Connect it to Redux store with `mapStateToProps` and `mapDispatchToProps`.
-3. Setup the route in routing folder
+1. Setup the route in routing folder which points to the connected-screen component.

 # Getting Started with Create React App